- About CCNM

 Dugald Seely is a naturopathic doctor and director of research at the Canadian College of Naturopathic Medicine (CCNM).
 Dugald completed his masters of science in cancer research from the University of Toronto with a focus on interactions between chemotherapy and natural health products.
 In his current role as director of research, Dugald is the principal investigator for a number of clinical trials, and is actively pursuing relevant synthesis research in the production of systematic reviews and meta-analyses.
 Ongoing projects including three multi-centred randomized clinical trials and a comprehensive CIHR synthesis review of natural health products used for cancer.
 Dugald has published and presented widely and is dedicated to helping build the research capacity of the naturopathic profession.
 His main interests lie in conducting primary research on complementary therapies used by naturopathic doctors with a focus on integrative cancer care.
 Dugald is currently a member of Health Canada’s Expert Advisory Committee for the Vigilance of Health Products and is a peer reviewer for the Canadian Adverse Reaction Newsletter.

-Professor Cooley's experience in CCNM's department of research and clinical epidemiology includes conducting clinical trials on naturopathic care for chronic low back pain, stress and anxiety, and chronic shoulder pain, as well as collaborations with various institutions to evaluate natural health products.
-Currently, he is investigating the effect of a natural health product in children with attention deficit hyperactivity disorder and use of a topical analgesic for peripheral diabetic neuropathy.
+Kieran’s experience in CCNM's department of research and clinical epidemiology includes conducting pragmatic, whole-practice clinical trials on naturopathic care, evaluating the quality and impact of both naturopathic and integrative medicine, as well as collaborations with various institutions to evaluate natural health products.
+Currently, he is investigating the effect of a natural health product in children with attention deficit hyperactivity disorder and use of a topical agent for osteoarthritis of the knee.
 His qualitative research has explored experiences with adverse reaction reporting as well as practitioner and patient experiences with naturopathic medicine and Aboriginal health issues.
 He also has contributed to systematic reviews and cost-effectiveness studies on complementary and alternative medicines.
 Kieran is committed to fostering an evidence-based approach to naturopathic medicine.
 As director, he mentors and assists both faculty and students in research endeavors.
 To follow updates from the department on Facebook and Twitter, follow @myCCNMResearch.

 Deborah Kennedy, B.Sc., MBA, ND